 This position provides direct support to the Associate Provost for Academic Affairs including management of the calendar, correspondence, meeting preparation, as well as special projects and initiatives.
 This position supports tenure, promotion and reappointment, and post-tenure review processes, faculty credentials and the AA21 process, new faculty orientation, academic calendar, Associate Deans Council, Department Head Workshop, Chancellor’s Travel Fund, Visiting Scholar Program, Scholarly Development Assignment Program, and faculty H-1B Petitions.

 Administrative Support Specialist

 This position is the Curriculog administrator and provides direct support for our curriculum and approval processes; maintains the Provost Office website, Academic Affairs SharePoint sites, and supports numerous Academic Affairs related responsibilities such as: articulation agreements, university-wide committee lists, organizational charts, the Faculty Handbook, the Faculty Activity Database, and Faculty Senate.

 Associate Vice Chancellor for Student Success

-The Associate Vice Chancellor for Student Success leads the Offices of Student Success at WCU, which include the Registrar, Writing and Learning Commons, Math Tutoring Center, Office of Mentoring and Persistence to Success (MAPS), Office of Student Transitions, Office of Accessibility Resources, Advising Center, Office of Student Retention, and Summer Session.
-Additionally, Dr. Davis heads the logistical planning of important university events including Spring and Fall Commencement and New Student Convocation.
-Dr. Lowell K. Davis also serves on the Enrollment Planning Committee and chairs the Retain & Graduate Subcommittee.
+The Associate Vice Chancellor for Student Success leads the Division of Student Success at WCU, which includes the Writing and Learning Commons, Math Tutoring Center, Office of Accessibility Resources, Advising Center, and the Office of Student Retention, encompassing the Office of Mentoring and Persistence to Success (MAPS) and the Office of Student Transitions.
+Additionally, Dr. Moultrie oversees the logistical planning of important university events and programs including Spring and Fall Commencements, the Summer Bridge Program, and New Student Convocation.

 University Program Associate